weynandk/info_threefold/src/tde/3botfiles/3botfiles.md

-## Project: 3Bot Files
+# Project: 3Bot Files

 ![](./img/file_manager.png)

+### Purpose

 3bot Files provides functionality to store (personal) files in a secure and private way.
 The 3Bot Files solution uses you personal digital twin (see 3Bot project) to store and retrieve files from storage capacity rented on the TF Grid.
 Files are stored securely in a very efficient way, using a lot less storage space to do so and also in a much more sustainable manner.

-### Purpose

-Create an independent and private file storage facility to safely store, retrieve, and share you personal digital files.

-Millions of people are looking for a neutral file management solution which
+The vision is to create an independent and private file storage facility to safely store, retrieve, and share you personal digital files.
+Millions of people are looking for a neutral file management solution which is:

-- is neutral and allows you to own all your data
+- neutral and allows you to own all your data
-- is faster
+- faster
-- is easy to use
+- simple and easy to use
 - more cost effective
 - works everywhere
-- has advanced features like
+- equipped of advanced features like video/audio streaming
-    - video/audio streaming
-    - seamless integration in any other website or even document
+- able to seamlessly integrate with other website and documents.

 ### Status today